jarouca/choose-your-own-quest/user_stories.md

 #can user save progress in multiple quests at once?

+#user can select to carry and use/give away items, condition on displaying some panels: if user has this item, deisplay this option/choice

 #contact us form, asking for feedback and ideas for new quests?

 #what happens if user hits back button to previous part of quest? does their action become undone? probably notice